 Despite that, the vast majority of properties listed are available for significantly lesser periods.
 Profits for renting properties on Airbnb can be high.

-It is widely believed that a large percentage of properties on Airbnb is made up of illegal sublets.
+It is widely believed that a large percentage of properties on Airbnb are made up of illegal sublets.
 Some people have actually discovered that property was an illegal sublet partway through their reservation.

 You don’t have the same amenities as in a hotel

 There are many added extras that come with staying in hotels.
-Hotels, unlike Airbnbs, have reception services that are typically available 24/7.
+Hotels, unlike Airbnbs, have reception and concierge services that are typically available 24/7.

 When you are travelling internationally, it is not always easy to keep texting someone and updating them on your journey and your arrival time.
 Your data may not work in the new country and wifi access may be limited or unavailable.
 This can cause a lot of unnecessary stress.

 Hotels also offer luggage storage and housekeeping by default.
 That’s not to say that you need to have someone cleaning your room every day, but it’s nice to know that the room is organised for you at the end of your stay.

 When you check in or out of an Airbnb, there is usually nowhere to leave your luggage.
 The host may well have another guest checking in right after you.